percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 impossible.

 Off-path attackers could try connecting to different PERC entities and send specifically crafted packets.
-The Media Distributor mitigates such an attack by performing hop-by-hop authentication and discarding packets that fail authentication.
+Endpoints and Media Distributors mitigate such an attack by performing hop-by-hop authentication and discarding packets that fail authentication.

-Another potential attack is a third party claiming to be a Media Distributor, fooling endpoints into sending packets to the false Media Distributor instead of the correct one.
+Another attack vector is a third party claiming to be a Media Distributor, fooling endpoints into sending packets to the false Media Distributor instead of the correct one.
 The deceived sending endpoints could incorrectly assume their packets have been delivered to endpoints when they in fact have not.
+While this attack is possible, the result is a simple denial of service with no leakage of confidential information, since the false Media Distributor would not have access to either HBH or E2E encryption keys.

-Further, the false Media Distributor may cascade to another legitimate Media Distributor creating a false version of the real conference.
+If mutual DTLS authentication is not employed, a false Media Distributor could cascade to another legitimate Media Distributor that is part of a larger conference.
+However, this scenario will also produce no positive results for the false Media Distributor since it would not have access to keying material.

-This attack is mitigated by the false Media Distributor not being authenticated by the Key Distributor.
-They Key Distributor will fail to establish the secure association with the endpoint if the Media Distributor cannot be authenticated.
+A third party could cause a denial-of-service by transmitting many bogus or replayed packets toward receiving devices that ultimately degrade conference or device performance.
+Therefore, implementations might wish to devise mechanisms to safeguard against such illegitimate packets, such as utilizing rate-limiting or performing basic sanity-checks on packets (e.g., looking at packet length or expected sequence number ranges) before performing more expensive decryption operations.

 ##   Media Distributor Attacks